 Common Credit Report Errors

-- Wrong balance — shows higher than actually owed
+- Wrong balance — Higher than the actual amount owed (inflates utilization)

-- Duplicate accounts — same debt listed twice
+- Duplicate accounts — Same debt listed by both the original creditor and a collection agency

-- Re-aged debt — incorrect DOFD that makes old debt appear newer (illegal)
+- Re-aged debt — Incorrect, newer DOFD that makes an old debt appear more recent, illegally extending its reporting period

-- Wrong payment history — late payments that were actually on time
+- Incorrect payment history — Late payments that were actually paid on time

-- Mixed file errors — another person's accounts on your report
+- Mixed file errors — Another person's accounts appearing on your report (common with similar names or SSN entry errors)

 See errors on your report?
 Our team can help you dispute them.